Effective CRO tactics for personalized exit popups

 Follow these proven behavioral exit popup strategies to maximize conversion rate and minimize site abandonments.

 Many successful eCommerce brands are employing exit intent technology to reduce cart abandonments, recapture sales, increase conversions, and generate more leads.
-This post breaks down the most effective tactics for exit popups (also known as exit intent overlays) with detailed examples you can implement into any revenue-driven eCommerce strategy.
+This post breaks down the most effective tactics for exit popups (also known as exit intent overlays) with detailed personalization examples you can implement into any revenue-driven eCommerce strategy.

 What are exit popups?

 Exit intent technology is an algorithm that detects and reacts to site abandonment in real-time.
-Upon noticing exit intent (such as aggressive mouse movement to x-out of the page) the algorithm automatically triggers an incentivized popup to convince the abandoning visitor to take a desired action.
+Upon noticing exit intent (such as aggressive mouse movement to x-out of the page) the algorithm automatically triggers an incentivized popup to convince the abandoning visitor to take the desired action.

 Why they work

 Exit popups boil down your offering into a simple and concentrated version of whatever you’re promoting.
 They narrow down the analysis required to make a decision.
 If done right, exit popups can provide significant uplift and fulfill multiple revenue-based goals.
 But before we get into powerful exit popup tactics, let’s quickly highlight some all-too-common mistakes to avoid.

 Download this PDF cheat sheet (no email required) for delivering super effective exit intent overlays